HendersonDaniel/xianxia-craft/README.md

 ## Usage

-> **Usage Notice:** This Minecraft plugin is solely meant to serve as a demonstration of my work and is not intended for public usage, copying, or modification.
-However, permission has been granted to Immortalcraft to use this plugin on their server.
-If you are not Immortalcraft, please refrain from utilizing this plugin without explicit permission.
+> **Usage Notice:** This Minecraft plugin is solely meant to serve as a demonstration of my work and is not intended for public usage, copying, or modification without explicit permission.
 If you would like to ask for permission to use this plugin, please contact me at danielhenderson.codeprojects@gmail.com.

 ## Contributing